 Read on to learn how to spot breast cancer while you’re breastfeeding and what treatments are available.

 Mastitis is an infection of the breast tissue caused by bacteria or a blocked milk duct.
 You may have symptoms such as:

 - breast tenderness

 - skin warmth

-Fibroadenomas: These are benign (noncancerous) tumors that can develop in the breast.
-Fibroadenomas may feel like marbles when you touch them.
+Fibroadenomas are benign (noncancerous) tumors that can develop in the breast.
+They may feel like marbles when you touch them.
 They usually move under the skin and aren’t tender.